 UC Santa Barbara

-Karen K. Myers is an Associate Professor in the Department of Communication and Associate Dean in the Graduate Division at the University of California, Santa Barbara.
+Karen K. Myers is a Professor in the Department of Communication and Associate Dean in the Graduate Division at the University of California, Santa Barbara.

 Dr. Myers earned her B.S. in Marketing from Arizona State University in 1985.
 In 1987, she launched Heritage Publishers, a firm dedicated to researching, writing and publishing corporate and organizational history books.
 Clients included Pacific Life, Best Western International, Atlas Van Lines, and many others.
 In 1999, Myers sold her business to enter graduate school.
 She earned her M.A. in Communication from the University of New Mexico in 2001.
 Myers earned her Ph.D. in Communication from Arizona State University in 2005.
 She received the 2006 Charles Redding Award by the Organizational Communication Division of the International Communication Association for best Organizational Communication dissertation of the year.

 Dr. Myers was an Assistant Professor at Purdue University 2005-2006.
 In 2007, she joined UCSB as an Assistant Professor in the Department of Communication.
 Myers was awarded the Harold J. Plous Award 2010-2011--one of the University of California, Santa Barbara’s most prestigious faculty honors, the award is given annually to an Assistant Professor from the Humanities, Social Sciences, or Natural Sciences who has shown exceptional achievement in research, teaching, and service to the university.
 In 2013, Myers became an Associate Dean in the Graduate Division at UCSB.